Works by Francis Bacon: An Advertisement Touching a Holy War

 This treatise, that is among those which were published after Bacon's death and were left unfinished, is written in the form of debate.
 In it, there are six characters, each representing a sector of society: Eusebius, Gamaliel, Zebedeus, Martius, Eupolis, and Pollio, representing respectively: a moderate divine, a Protestant zealot, a Roman Catholic zealot, a military man, a politician, and a courtier.

-In the work, the six characters debate on whether it is lawful or not for Christendom to engage in a "Holy War" against infidels, such as the Turks, for the purpose of an expansion of the Christian religion – many different arguments and viewpoints being expressed by the characters.
-The work is left unfinished, it doesn't come to a conclusive answer to the question in a debate.
+In the work, the six characters debate on whether it is lawful or not for Christendom to engage in a holy war against infidels, such as the Turks, for the purpose of an expansion of the Christian religion – many different arguments and viewpoints being expressed by the characters.
+The work is left unfinished; it does not come to a conclusive answer to the question in a debate.

 Peter Linebaugh and Marcus Rediker have argued, based on this treatise, that Bacon was not as idealistic as his utopian works suggest, rather that he was what might today be considered an advocate of genocidal eugenics.
 They see in it a defense of the elimination of detrimental societal elements by the English and compared this to the endeavors of Hercules while establishing a civilized society in ancient Greece.
-The work itself, however, being a dialogue, expresses both militarists' and pacifists' discourses debating each other, and doesn't come to any conclusion since it was left unfinished.
+The work itself, however, being a dialogue, expresses both militarists' and pacifists' discourses debating each other, and does not come to any conclusion since it was left unfinished.

 Laurence Lampert has interpreted Bacon's treatise An Advertisement Touching a Holy War as advocating "spiritual warfare against the spiritual rulers of European civilization."
 This interpretation might be considered symbolical, for there is no hint of such an advocacy in the work itself.

 The work was dedicated to Lancelot Andrews, Bishop of Winchester and counselor of the estate to King James.

 Bacon's personal views on war and peace

-While Bacon's personal views on war and peace might be dubious in some writings, he thus expressed it in a letter of advice to Sir George Villiers, the Duke of Buckingham:
+While Bacon's personal views on war and peace might be dubious in some writings, he thus expressed them in a letter of advice to Sir George Villiers, the Duke of Buckingham:

-Translation of Certain Psalms into English verse
+Translation of certain psalms into English verse

 Published in 1625 and considered to be the last of his writings, Bacon translated 7 of the Psalms of David (numbers 1, 12, 90, 104, 126, 137, 149) to English in verse form, in which he shows his poetical skills.